certbot/certbot/docs/using.rst

 renewal, so you can run the above command frequently via ``certbot renew`` without unnecessarily stopping your webserver.

-Saved or specified hooks run before and after every renewal attempt.
+If two certificates are due for renewal and have identical pre and post hooks, when ``certbot reneww`` is run, each hook will only be run once.
-If two certificates have identical pre and post hooks, they will be run only once.
 Meaning renewal for the two certificates would follow this form:
 Your pre-hook is run, certificate 1 is renewed, certificate 2 is renewed, then your post-hook is run.